Expedition Ship Meander

 Meander is equipped according to the Dutch rules and regulations for the unlimited sailing area.
 Modern navigation equipment, generators and even solar panels allow the Meander to operate independently for ages.
 A heating system and our sauna will keep it nice and warm on board.

-The traditional rigging and the robust underwater hull make this two-masted sailor a particularly safe sailing ship on sea.
-Because of its form and length, the Meander moves smoothly in the sea.
+The traditional rigging and the robust underwater hull make this two-master a particularly safe sailing ship on sea.
+Because of its form and length, the Meander moves smoothly over the water.
 The easy handling of the sails and the good sailing characteristics mean that people without sailing experience can easily and actively participate in sailing.

-Our finest place on board is the great seating and dining area on the Meander’s campaign deck.
-Protect from the sun or rain if necessary.
-Furthermore, the front and between deck provide additional seating.
+Our finest place on board is the great seating and dining area on the Meander’s campaign deck – Protected from the sun or rain if necessary.
+Furthermore, the front and tween deck provide additional seating.

 There is air conditioning on the ship for warm regions and when it is cold, what might happen on some trips, we have a good central heating.
 A small sauna is available for enthusiasts.

 In the deckhouse there is a cozy salon with a separate kitchen and a view of the surroundings.
 A beer tap and central cooling with soft drinks and wines are available.
 Below deck are the comfortable double cabins with a sink each.
-Two separate showers and three separate toilets.[
+Two separate showers and three separate toilets are also installed.

-The wheelhouse is the center of the ship and here you will find all equipment to be able to sail safely over the world’s oceans, but it is also a wonderful place to stay, steer, shelter or join in the watch.
+The wheelhouse is the center of the ship and here you will find all equipment to be able to sail safely over the world’s oceans.
+It is also a wonderful place to stay, steer, shelter or join in the watch.

 2 marifoons with dsc

 Hf and Mf transmitter